-3-3 Advance Chipset Features
+3-3 Advanced Chipset Features

-By choosing the Advanced Chipset Features option from the Standard CMOS Features menu (Figure 3-1), the screen below is displayed.
-This sample screen is for referrence use only.
+By choosing the Advanced Chipset Features option from the CMOS Setup Utility menu (Figure 3-1), the screen below is displayed.
+This sample screen contains the manufacturer's default values for the mainboard.

-Figure 3-4 Advanced Chipset Features Screen
+Figure 3-4 Chipset Features Setup Screen

 All of the above settings have been determined by the mainboard manufacturer and should not be changed unless you are absolutely sure of what you are doing.
 Explanation of the DRAM timing and chipset features setup is lengthy, highly technical and beyond the scope of this manual.
-Below are abbreviated descriptions of the functions in this setup menu.
-You can look on the world wide web for helpful chipset and RAM configuration information including AWARD's web site at http://www.award.com.
+Below are some abbreviated descriptions of the functions in this setup menu.